joshuackeller/chatter-backend/README.md

 - Cassandra for storing messages
 - Postgres for storing accounts, chats, and chat members
 - WebSockets for sending new messages to active chat members
+- Bcrypt and JWTs for authentication
+- LRU Cache for getting account data

 Also see [Chatter Frontend](https://github.com/joshuackeller/chatter-fronted)